Cherry cheesecake

 To serve

-• a few tbsp of melted white chocolate
+• a little melted dark chocolate

 Instructions